20% Off + A Free Gift With Code: CUPID20

 Most people with chronic osteoarthritis will tell you that they notice changes in their pain levels and stiffness when it gets wet and cold.
 Some people even find they can predict weather changes as their joints begin to ache.

-As the evenings darken and the weather worsens, most find we exercise our dogs less.
-This can be detrimental to those with arthritis as they will inevitably stiffen up.
+When it comes to our dogs, most find we exercise them less in the winter as the evenings darken and the weather worsens.
+This can be detrimental to those with arthritis, as they will inevitably stiffen up.

 Thankfully, there are many things we can do to support our beloved pets during cold weather.